 Hello!

-We're two dudes who teamed up to create things that should help musicians be musicians.
-One of us is an experienced musician/sound engineer with software engineering background, one is a top-notch programmer.
+In 2023 we teamed up to create things that should help musicians be musicians.
+Artyom is an experienced musician/sound engineer with software engineering background, Gleb is a top-notch programmer.

 Currently we have one plug-in for macOS and iOS (AUv3) which is called MIDI Messenger: it can send all sorts of MIDI messages (surprise!) triggered by incoming MIDI messages and some other events like transport or loading the project.